bernardpeh/practical-symfony-3/manuscript/Chapter_17.md

 We will now generate CRUD for the 2 entities in a quick way:

 ```
+# dont memorise this.
+You can get help using the --help option

--> bin/console g:doctrine:crud --entity=SongbirdNestablePageBundle:Page --route-prefix=songbird_page --with-write -n
+-> ./scripts/console g:doctrine:crud --entity=SongbirdNestablePageBundle:Page --route-prefix=songbird_page --with-write -n
--> bin/console g:doctrine:crud --entity=SongbirdNestablePageBundle:PageMeta --route-prefix=songbird_pagemeta --with-write -n
+-> ./scripts/console g:doctrine:crud --entity=SongbirdNestablePageBundle:PageMeta --route-prefix=songbird_pagemeta --with-write -n
 ```

-We added the route-prefix to make sure our path is unique so that it can be reused with minimal changes.
+Noticed we use "g" as a shortcut to "generate" in the command line.
+We've added the route-prefix to make sure our path is unique so that it can be reused with minimal changes.

 ## Create Sample Data